mjhea0/testcafe-example/blog.md

 1. Since *all* tests are organized into [fictures](http://devexpress.github.io/testcafe/documentation/test-api/test-code-structure.html#fixtures), we started with a `fixture()` function.
 1. From there we specified the start URL - `http://devexpress.github.io/testcafe/example` - via the `page()` [method](http://devexpress.github.io/testcafe/documentation/test-api/test-code-structure.html#specifying-the-start-webpage).
-1. Next, we added the test code into a `test()` [function](http://devexpress.github.io/testcafe/documentation/test-api/test-code-structure.html#tests), which takes an async function along with the [test controller object](http://devexpress.github.io/testcafe/documentation/test-api/actions/)
+1. Next, we added the test code into a `test()` [function](http://devexpress.github.io/testcafe/documentation/test-api/test-code-structure.html#tests), which takes an async function along with the [test controller](http://devexpress.github.io/testcafe/documentation/test-api/actions/) object.
 1. `await` is then used to wait for certain [actions](http://devexpress.github.io/testcafe/documentation/test-api/actions/) to complete.
 In this case, we used `typeText()` and `pressKey()` to search GitHub.
 1. On the GitHub search results page, we used a `Selector()` [function](http://devexpress.github.io/testcafe/documentation/test-api/selecting-page-elements/selectors.html) to parse the DOM.
 1. Finally, we asserted that the actual results contain the expected results.

 Try this out!
 Run `npm test`.
-If all goes well Chrome should fire up and start executing the test, and you should see something like this in your terminal:
+If all goes well Chrome should fire up and execute the test.
+Once done, you should see something like this in your terminal:

 ```sh
 Running tests in: